 Contact your Faculty exchange co-ordinator to find out if your course allows you to study abroad, where you can go and how long for.

 If you have already been approved for an international exchange you will need to complete this course, which contains important information and advice to help you prepare for your semester or year abroad.

 The course is available via the International Exchange Blackboard site.
-Make sure you self-enrol and complete it as soon as possible after you’ve been approved for your exchange abroad.
+Make sure you self-enrol (sign in to Blackboard before clicking the link) and complete it as soon as possible after you’ve been approved for your exchange abroad.

 If you are going abroad as part of your course, you will not be able to go until you have completed the course.

 - Download the Erasmus+ App from Google Play or iTunes - everything you need to know about opportunities abroad